Course: CIS451/651 Data Compression in Multimedia

 Tasks

 Read Sections 4.1 - 4.4.2, and 4.5-4.7, inclusive.
-(You are not responsible for Section 4.4.3, nor the details within Section 4.6).
+Students are not responsible for Section 4.4.3, nor the details within Section 4.6.
 For all problems where the answer requests any value within an interval, choose the midpoint or a greater value that is easy to convert to binary.
 For all answers, show all work.
+Remember that all binary answers must have the required number of bits determined by the formula presented in class.

 1. (2 pts) Chapter 4 Projects and Problems: 5